-- o funds from applicant/organisation
+- funds from applicant/organisation

-- o workshop fees
+- workshop fees

-- o ticket sales
+- ticket sales

-- o sponsorships
+- sponsorships

-- In Kind contributions may include:
+In kind contributions may include:

-- o administration of RADF project
+- administration of RADF project

-- o in kind provision of venue hire
+- in kind provision of venue hire

-- o volunteer hours
+- volunteer hours

-- o in-house marketing/design
+- in-house marketing/design

-- o In kind contributions from arts and cultural workers
+- In kind contributions from arts and cultural workers

 In some instances successful applicants may not receive the full amount of requested funding, but rather a percentage of the total sought.
 If your project cannot proceed without full funding requested, the reasons why your project requires full funding should be explained in your application.